-Condition: The Cooperative is not properly maintaining payroll documents such as I-9's, W-4's, IRA deductions, and employee contracts for the 2014 fiscal year.
-Four of the seven employee files reviewed did not have a proper I-9 filled out and in the file.
-Only one of seven employees had a copy of their contract with their pay rate in the file.
-W-4's were available for all but one employee.
+Condition: The Cooperative is not properly maintaining payroll documents such as I-9's, W-4's, IRA deductions, and employee contracts for the 2015 fiscal year.
+Only two of eight employees files reviewed had a proper I-9 filled out and in the file.
+Only one of eight employees had proper documentation for their IRA deductions.
+Additionally, only one of eight employees had a copy of their contract with their pay rate in the file.